 - dark urine

-- dizziness, especially with standing
+- dizziness, especially when standing

 Babies may have sunken eyes and fontanels.
 The fontanel is also known as the soft spot.
 You should seek medical attention if any of these symptoms occur.